-A wholly owned subsidiary of the Priory, a company limited by guarantee (company number 3866129) and a charity registered with the Charity Commission for England and Wales as a charity linked to the Priory, under charity number 1077265-1.
+A wholly owned subsidiary of the Priory, incorporated as a Company Limited by Guarantee.
 The Memorandum and Articles of Association of St John Ambulance are its constitution document.
 The latest version is dated 9 January 2018.

 Support St John Limited